How to Grow Larkspur Flowers

 Insects and Plant Disease

+Larkspur are very susceptible to plant disease.
 Fungal disease is common, most notably Sclerotium rot which yellows leaves and wilts plants.
 Larkspur is also affected by mildew.
-Treat affected plants immediately with a general-purpose fungicide.
+Remove all diseased parts of the plant.
+Then, treat affected plants immediately with a general-purpose fungicide.
 Remove seriously diseased plants to keep the disease from spreading.
+Do not put diseased plants in your composter.

 Insect problems are less frequent.
 Organic or chemical insect repellents are effective against most pests.